theBadMusician/ZMQ-IPC/README.md

 # ZMQ-IPC
 A messaging framework using ZeroMQ and MessagePack, facilitating modular inter-process communication with standardized message structures.

-A Python messaging framework using ZeroMQ and MessagePack, providing base classes for publishers and subscribers to facilitate modular inter-process communication with standardized message structures.

 ## Features

 - **Base Classes**: Simplifies the setup of messaging nodes.